The white wardrobe of 1938 caused a sensation.

-In the summer of 1938, consort Queen Elizabeth (later the Queen Mother) became a style icon on a state visit to France by tackling an old problem in a fresh new way.
+That’s when then-consort Queen Elizabeth (later the Queen Mother) became a style icon on a state visit to France by tackling an old problem in a fresh, new way.

 Most people don’t think of her as a style setter – the feathered hats and pastel dresses seemed out of date in her later years – but while she was never Duchess of Windsor chic, she definitely had her own unique style.

-One that took the fashion world by storm in 1938.
+One that took the fashion world by storm that summer.

-Hilter’s power was growing and the leaders of France and England – historical enemies since the Hundred Years’ War six centuries earlier – agreed to meet for a state visit to see what they could do.
+Hilter’s power was growing and the leaders of France and England – historic enemies since the Norman Conquest in 1066 – agreed to meet for a state visit to see what they could do.

 Everything was set.
 The meetings.
 The social events.

-Then, five days before they were supposed to leave, the queen’s mother – the Countess of Strathmore – died.
+Then, five days before they were supposed to leave, the queen’s mother – the Countess of Strathmore – passed away.

 The trip was postponed for three weeks as the court went into mourning.